calum74/sequence/README.md

 ## Getting started

 _Sequence_ is a header-only C++ library compatible with C++11 and higher.
 It has no other dependencies and should work fine on all platforms.
 Read the [Tutorial](docs/tutorial.md) to learn how to use this library.
 [Setup instructions](docs/setup.md) gives further build instructions if needed.
-Or, just head straight into the [samples] directory to see some code.
+Or, just head straight over to the [samples](https://github.com/calum74/sequence/tree/main/samples) directory to see some code.

 ## Overview